 “We do not want to see more women and children go through what we did, and our experiences have given us expertise in knowing what needs to change and our voices need to be heard”.

 This group of experts by experience continue to advocate for the recommendations put forward in their briefing, and will be working closely with Women’s Aid in their lobbying work when the domestic abuse bill returns later this year.

 What is Law in the Making?

 Law in the Making is about ensuring the voice of the survivors shape legislation to ensure it makes a real difference to the lives of survivors and their children.
 We worked with 20 survivors in a series of educational workshops on legislation and campaigning, and engagement sessions with MPs and Members of the House of Lords.
 We also ran an online platform available to a wider group of survivors via our Survivor’s Forum.

-This project is funded by the Legal Education Foundation, and is due to run until November 2019.
+This project is funded by the Legal Education Foundation, until May 2020, and Women’s Aid is seeking further funding.